The Ballbuster Duathlon is one of the longest-running multisport events in the UK, having started way back in 1990.

 - Make sure your bike is in perfect condition good brake pads and good condition tyres, so many people DNF on the bike!

-- If you have the choice, accepted wisdom is to ride a road bike and NOT a TT bike!
+- If you have the choice, the accepted wisdom is to ride a road bike and NOT a TT bike!
 The course is slippery, technical and even the fast sections have corners!
-If you really want to get aero consider some clip on bars, but you won’t get much use from them.
+If you really want to get aero to consider some clip-on bars, but you won’t get much use from them.

 - Consider the possibility of a second pair of running shoes for the 2nd run.
 Again if the weather is bad, putting wet back on shoes with cold hands (remember GLOVES!) can be hard work and unpleasant.
 A nice dry pair in the aforementioned bin bags makes all the difference.